shine-jayakumar/Rubber-Price-Telegram-Bot/README.md

-## Rubber-Price-Telegram-Bot
+# Rubber-Price-Telegram-Bot

 ![MIT License](https://img.shields.io/github/license/shine-jayakumar/Covid19-Exploratory-Analysis-With-SQL)

+### Get the latest rubber price for Kochi and Kottayam in your Telegram
-Rubber Price Bot is a Telegram bot that waits for the user's cue and replies with the latest rubber prices.
+Rubber Price Bot is a Telegram bot written in python.

+It gets you the latest rubber prices for Kochi and Kottayam.

 Rubber prices are extracted from: http://rubberboard.org.in/public using ``` requests ``` and ``` BeautifulSoup ```

 ![Bot Image](https://github.com/shine-jayakumar/Rubber-Price-Telegram-Bot/blob/master/bot_screenshot.PNG)